TheShepherdJournal/mmj-072018/_posts/2018-09-10-stone-lodge-memory-care-hosted-family-reunion-luau-saturday.md

 ---
 On Saturday, the Stone Lodge Memory Care center in Shepherd hosted a family reunion Luau for the families of past and current guests.

 Director and owner Mary Jo Gibbons explained the purpose of the Luau. the Luau was a community effort.
 "We are very excited about the large turn out," she said.
-Families and friends of guests both past and current were among the attendees, as well as staff members and their family members."
+Families and friends of guests both past and current were among the attendees, as well as staff members and their family members."<!--more-->

 "It is all about friendship and the love we share and the love we share and good memories we've had," Gibbons said.